caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 > The arguments rise and fall
 > It's either liar, fool, or Messiah

-I'm not trying to step on toes here.
+I'm really not trying to step on toes here.
 I'm really not; I was an agnostic myself.
 I still to this day struggle with deep doubt and unbelief even as a Christian.
 I am simply trying to argue that everyone should at a bare minimum read the Bible, see what it says about Jesus, and make a conclusion about Him.
 Every one of us must all answer Jesus' question: "But who do you say that I am?"
 (Matthew 16:15)

 Seek to know who He was and is.
 All of life, death, and reality is changed if He really is who He says he is.
 It is terrifying.
 It is also life-changing.
 You will find Him and He will find you if you but look.
 (Jeremiah 29:13, Matthew 11:28-30, Hebrews 13:8, Revelation 3:20)